Frequently Asked Questions

 Q: How many different Stevie Awards competitions are there?

-A: There are currently six Stevie Awards competitions: The International Business Awards, the Asia-Pacific Stevie Awards, the German Stevie Awards, The American Business Awards, the Stevie Awards for Women in Business, and the Stevie Awards for Sales & Customer Service.
-We also manage the Golden World Awards for PR Excellence on behalf of the International Public Relations Association.
+A: There are currently seven Stevie Awards competitions: The International Business Awards®, the Asia-Pacific Stevie Awards, the German Stevie Awards, The American Business Awards®, the Stevie Awards for Great Employers, the Stevie Awards for Women in Business, and the Stevie Awards for Sales & Customer Service.

 The International Business Awards are open to all organizations worldwide.